blaenk/site/content/notes/scala.md

 There are a variety of rules concerning implicit definitions.

 * Only functions marked as `implicit` are tried.
 * The implicit conversion must be in the scope as a single identifier, i.e. not `some.convert`.
-This is why some libraries include a `Preamble` object which often contains useful implicit conversions which can be imported with `import.Preamble._`
+This is why some libraries include a `Preamble` object which often contains useful implicit conversions which can be imported with `import Preamble._`
     * The _exception_ to this rule is that the compiler also looks inside the companion object of the source or target types of the conversion.
 * The compiler only attempts one implicit conversion, i.e. it won't attempt converting `x + y` into `convert1(convert2(x)) + y`.